 If you’re in the mood for a grill-friendly recipe, look no further.

-We’ve taken our love for tempeh to new depths with this Thai-inspired Tempeh Satay.
+We’ve taken our love for tempeh to new depths with this Thai- and Inodnesian- Inspired Tempeh Satay.
 It’s extremely flavorful, easy to make, and perfect for adding to just about any noodle or salad dish.
 Let’s do this!

-This 10-ingredient recipe starts with a flavorful marinade infused with lemongrass, peanut butter, chili, garlic, turmeric, and lime.
+This 10-ingredient recipe is not authentic, but inspired by South-east Asian flavors.
+It starts with a flavorful marinade infused with lemongrass, peanut butter, chili, garlic, turmeric, and lime.
 The result is a tasty, sweet, vibrant sauce that’s perfect for infusing the tempeh.

 The lovely thing about this recipe is it can be prepared on the grill, on the grill top, or in the oven depending on what equipment you have.
 It doesn’t have to be skewered either if that’s easier.
 The real magic is in the sauce (googly eyes).